-The California Community Colleges offer a Board of Governors Waiver (BOGW) to help eligible students with the Enrollment Fee ($46/unit).
-The BOGW is a grant program and may require repayment.
-BOGW applicants are not required to be enrolled in a specific number of units.
-The BOGW pays the Enrollment Fees for the academic year.
+The California Community Colleges offer a fee waiver to help eligible students with the Enrollment Fee ($46/unit).
+The waiver is a grant program and may require repayment..
+The waiver pays the Enrollment Fee for the academic year.

 Satisfactory Academic Progress (SAP) may affect your eligibility for the fee waiver.
 You must maintain a minimum 50% pace progression and 2.0 GPA.
 If you lose your eligibility for the fee waiver, you may submit an appeal or sit out two consecutive semesters (excluding summer term) at MPC.
 Please be sure to register for your classes each semester by your priority registration deadline, as this may benefit your waiver status.